ccpong/Text-Similarity-Calculator-/README.md

 # Intuition
 To calculate the similarity of two text input, we can first calculate the disimilarity of two text input.

-In this calculator, I use edit-distance to measure the disimilarity of texts. https://en.wikipedia.org/wiki/Edit_distance
+In this calculator, I use edit-distance to measure the disimilarity of texts.\n https://en.wikipedia.org/wiki/Edit_distance
 The higher the edit-distance, the lower the similarity.